defano/wyldcard/README.md

 # HyperTalk Java
-The HyperCard Scripting Environment

 Originally released in 1987 as part of System Software 6, HyperCard was an application that largely defied classification: part database, part programming language, part "paint" program.
 In true Apple fashion, HyperCard was a new paradigm.
 Other toy languages of the time made it possible to write simple console-mode programs (boring!), but with HyperCard a novice could script an application with a full graphical user interface using a very expressive syntax that mimicked natural language.
 Apple called it "programming for the rest of us."

+**Looking for a way to run the _real_ HyperCard on modern machines?** Piece of cake: Use the SheepShaver emulator to run Macintosh System Software on newer Macs or Windows machines.
+See [this tutorial](https://jamesfriend.com.au/running-hypercard-stack-2014) for details.

 ## What is this?

-A toy implementation of Apple's HyperCard written in HyperCard.
-It was submitted as a graduate school class project for the compiler design course at DePaul University, Chicago.
+A toy implementation of Apple's HyperCard written in Java.
+It was created as a class project for a graduate-level compiler design course at DePaul University in Chicago.

+**For the attorneys in the audience:** This project represents a homework assignment.
+It is not associated with Apple's long-obsolete, HyperCard application program.
+HyperCard&trade;, HyperTalk&trade; and any other trademarks used within are the property of Apple, Inc. and/or their rightful owner(s).

 ## What this is not